-EDIT (April 2017): Here is your most updated Siargao travel guide!
+EDIT (November 2017): Here is your most updated Siargao travel guide!
+Listed down 33 things to do in Siargao.
+Nothing is a must. 😉

 I came back to Siargao last February 2017 (my fourth visit), this time around with Tobias (in case you’re new here, Tobias is my beloved giant 😀 ).
 We did a lot of new things on the island.
 And Siargao, as a tourist destination, has rebranded itself.
 Six years ago, Siargao Island had this laidback and backpacker feel.
 Most of its shores were covered with towering coconut trees.
 Now, fancy hotels eat up a good amount of space.
 Restaurants, from gourmet French to Mexican, are everywhere too!